Travel & conservation company, since 1991

 The author recording carnivore spoor in Zimbabwe ©Sam Williams

 We focused our analyses on large carnivores, as they are important flagship and keystone species, and our scientific findings were recently published here.
-On average the spoor density of carnivores was 98% lower on resettlement land than on private land.
-When we extrapolate this to a national scale, our tentative findings suggest that the land reform programme has resulted in declines in the number of large carnivores of up to 70% across the entire country.
+On average, the spoor density of carnivores was 98% lower on resettlement land than on private land.
+When we extrapolate this to a national scale, our tentative findings suggest that the land reform programme has resulted in a decline in the number of large carnivores of up to 70% across the country.
 Worryingly, we also found that merely being close to resettlement areas was sufficient to cause declines in wildlife abundance on private land.
 The main driver appears to be industrial levels of poaching.

 Lion spoor ©Sam Williams